fmxFranky/Mava/mava/systems/q_learning/README.md

 ```

 **Current Status**:
-- ✅ Trajectory data is properly constructed and passed to the network
+- ✅ Trajectory data is properly constructed and passed to the network during action selection
-- ⚠️ TODO: The network currently receives but does not use the trajectory information
+- ✅ Network interface updated to accept joint trajectory input
-- ⚠️ TODO: Training procedures also need trajectory integration
+- ⚠️ Note: During training from replay buffer, trajectory information is not available

-**Usage**: The trajectories contain observations from timesteps `t-K:t` and actions from timesteps `t-K-1:t-1`, ensuring the last observation in the trajectory matches the current network input.
+**Usage**: The trajectories contain observations and actions from timesteps `t-K+1:t`, ensuring proper temporal ordering for recurrent processing.

 ## Configuration